SirMangler/Hello-Net/README.md

 # Hello-Net
-A small chat network project for fun.
+A small chat network project for fun created in Java and developed with Eclipse IDE.